Skip to main content

 • An inactive status that is successful.
 Select "Success"

 When matching, you don't want to see files with an inactive status.
-In most cases, you don't want to interview a placed candidate with other clients, and you don't need to bring a filled vacancy to the attention of job seekers.
+In most cases, you don't want to interview a placed candidate with other clients, and you don't need to bring a filled job to the attention of job seekers.

 Did this answer your question?